vagran/dxf-viewer/CONTRIBUTING.md

     For a quicker first look, `npm run svg -- your-drawing.dxf out.svg --font <some-font.ttf>`
     renders a drawing to SVG through the same code the viewer uses, without a browser.
+ 6. **Say what you actually checked, and say if the change was written with AI.** Neither is held against you — [A note on AI](README.md#a-note-on-ai) in the README explains why it is asked.
+    A line like *"opened these three drawings, the fill is right now, console clean"* says more than any amount of explanation, and a description claiming tests that did not actually run costs everyone a great deal of time.
- 6. If your change fixes a rendering bug or adds support for something, please add a test for it.
+ 7. If your change fixes a rendering bug or adds support for something, please add a test for it.
     A small synthetic drawing plus its expected output is usually enough, and both are generated — see [test/fixtures/README.md](test/fixtures/README.md).
 A test that fails before your change and passes after it is the most useful thing you can put in a PR, and it is what keeps the fix from being undone later.
- 7. It would be nice if you provide some screenshots demonstrating the effects of your changes.
+ 8. It would be nice if you provide some screenshots demonstrating the effects of your changes.
     Also, providing test `.dxf` files is very welcome.
- 8. Feel free to add yourself to the `CONTRIBUTORS` file if you are adding a significant feature or bug fix.
+ 9. Feel free to add yourself to the `CONTRIBUTORS` file if you are adding a significant feature or bug fix.